jcass77/WTFIX/README.md

 ## Background

-WTF(ix) was born out of frustration.
-We simply could not find an easy to use and actively maintained FIX client for our new Python project.
-Anywhere.

-Most of the available options required you to either change your development stack to include a database that you were not planning on using, compile a C++ codebase and figure out weird API bindings, wrangle with arcane XML file definitons, or cobble together bits and pieces of code from various old GitHub projects to try and get a connection to an exchange going.

-Since then WTF(ix) has been running 24/7, connected to multiple exchanges across multiple projects, and has been used to implement various algorithmic strategies and complete many millions of dollars worth of succesful trades.

-WTF(ix) can also easily be adapted to plug into various crypto exchanges that do not adhere to the formal FIX (or any other) specification.
+WTF(ix) is a simple and easy to use FIX client for Python.
+It can also be adapted to plug into various crypto exchanges that do not adhere to the formal FIX (or any other) specification.

+WTF(ix) does not require you to alter your development stack, deploy a database, compile a C++ codebase and figure out weird API bindings, or wrangle with arcane XML file definitions.

 ## Project Highlights and Goals

-- Built from the ground up for Python 3.
 - Batteries included - comes with everything that you need to connect to a FIX server and start sending and receiving messages in minutes.
 Provides default implementations for:
     - Authentication